ionStici/react/mds/react/props.md

 - _Event Functions:_ prefix `handle` + the event type `Click`
 - _Props:_ prefix `on` + the event type `Click`

-## props.children
+## The children Prop

-`props.children` is a special prop, automatically passed to every component, that renders whatever is included between the component's opening and closing JSX tags.
+`props.children` is a special prop, automatically passed to every component, it renders whatever is included between the component's opening and closing JSX tags.

 ```js
 function Layout(props) {